 If you are dismissed, you will be provided with written reasons, the date your employment terminated and, where appropriate, details of any notice pay to which you are entitled.
 You will, also, be informed of your right to appeal.

-As an alternative to dismissal, and at the Guild's discretion, the Guild may demote you.
-If the Guild is considering dismissal, demotion or any other action short of dismissal, you will be given a written statement prior to the formal disciplinary meeting, setting out the reasons for the proposed course of action.
-The issues will be fully discussed at the meeting and you will be informed in writing of the outcome.
-If you are demoted, you will be entitled to the salary and other terms and conditions of employment appropriate to the position to which you have been demoted.
-You have a right of appeal against demotion.

-Depending on the nature and seriousness of the situation the Disciplinary Procedure can be commenced at any of the above four stages.

-Appeals You have the right to appeal against any warning, demotion, suspension or disciplinary dismissal within 5 working days.
-An appeals panel will be convened consisting of a senior member of staff and trustees who, where possible, have not been involved in the case up to that point.
-This may require the involvement of University staff or a senior staff member from another Union.
+Appeals You have the right to appeal against any warning, demotion, suspension or dismissal within 10 working days.
+An appeals panel will be convened consisting of a senior member of staff and 2 trustees who, where possible, have not been involved in the case up to that point.
+This may require the involvement of a senior staff member from another Union, where the Guild is unable to provide the required number of appeal panellists.

+To avoid any doubt, if your appealing against an action, the action will remain in force until the completion of the appeal.
+This means that should you have been dismissed, you will remain dismissed throughout the appeal.
+If your appeal is upheld, you will be reinstated to your position from the point of dismissal, and there would be no break in your period of continuous employment.

 You will be informed in writing of the date of any appeal hearing and you will be entitled to bring a colleague or a trade union representative with you.
 The matter may be decided at the hearing or adjourned for further investigation or for further consideration.
 You will be informed of the outcome of any appeal hearing, in writing, as soon as possible.
 The resulting decision is final.